 The majority of the world’s Toothfish catch is independently certified as coming from sustainable and well managed fisheries by the Marine Stewardship Council, and are recommended by the Monterey Bay Aquarium Seafood Watch program.
 This is in addition to the recognised precautionary management approach from CCAMLR, and is independent validation that the conservation and management measures taken in recent years have been successful at putting Toothfish fisheries back onto a sustainable basis.

-COLTO’s membership has broadened to include our supply chain partners, and we continue to co-operate energetically with a range of supportive parties to weed out any remaining IUU operators, and deter those who consider illegal operations.
+COLTO’s membership has broadened to include our supply chain partners, and we continue to co-operate energetically with a range of supportive parties to weed out any remnant IUU operators, and deter those who may consider illegal operations.

 COLTO remains protective of the reputation established by its Members, for responsible fishing methods, sustainable management, scientific support and co-operation, and elimination and deterrence of IUU activities.
 Our Members are committed to remain energetic and vigilant in protecting and building on what has been achieved.

-If you would like more information, or have any suggestions we can use to further improve our toothfish fisheries, I’d be pleased to hear them on email: email@example.com.
+If you would like more information, or have any suggestions we can use to further improve our toothfish fisheries, I’d be pleased to hear them at firstname.lastname@example.org.